nsang0u/amarteurs/_posts/2018-10-29-PaperPrototype.md

 ![Imgur](https://i.imgur.com/Bti8VXd.jpg)

 The user has gone to the board.
 In its initial state, it has a visualization of the exhibit with paintings surrounded by hues representing peoples' reactions to that art piece.
 The user is prompted to select an art piece by tapping.
+In the prototype they should choose "One Sheep, Two Sheep".

 ![Imgur](https://i.imgur.com/d4QCAg6.jpg)